 It is our goal to provide a place for young boys and girls to meet strong mentors, build lasting bonds of friendship, learn valuable life skills, connect with the wilds, and build strength of character.

-The Gähttje are guided by our qualified Guild Masters and Mentors, and with the help of parents, volunteers, and community members, they receive encouragement to pursue their individual interests, gaining knowledge through activities and challenges.
+The Gähttje are guided by our qualified Guild Heads and Mentors, and with the help of parents, volunteers, and community members, they receive encouragement to pursue their individual interests, gaining knowledge through activities and challenges.
 As children discover themselves and become responsible and ethical young men and women in their community through achievement and service, Gähttje develop a sense of belonging, giving them confidence to face the many challenges along the path to adulthood.